Xinglab/scCirRL-seq/README.md

 | ATCACGACACTTTAGG | ATCACATCCATG | 3 | ENST00000407249, ENST00000341832 | ENSG00000248333 | CDK11B | 741aa2c2-5840-4a29-bd90-3bdcb71604ba, 05f8432a-7f7e-446d-a6d5-8ab9e4eb5102, 6bb13ee1-7397-435c-8840-aeb2a90cf4ab |

-## 2. Cell clustering and annotating
+## 2. Cell clustering and annotation
-All the downstream single-cell long-read analysis rely on the cell type clustering result, which could be acomplished by running [Seurat](https://satijalab.org/seurat/) on the the gene expression matrix and annotating the cell clusters manually or based on known reference annotation like [Azimuth](https://satijalab.github.io/azimuth/articles/run_azimuth_tutorial.html).
+All the downstream single-cell long-read analysis rely on the cell type clustering result, which could be acomplished by running [Seurat](https://satijalab.org/seurat/) on the gene expression matrix and annotating the cell clusters manually or based on known reference annotation like [Azimuth](https://satijalab.github.io/azimuth/articles/run_azimuth_tutorial.html).

-For example, for human peripheral blood mononuclear cells (PBMC), the clustering and annotating result can be obtained by mapping to Azimuth human PBMC reference dataset.
+For example, for human peripheral blood mononuclear cells (PBMC), the clustering and annotation result can be obtained by mapping to Azimuth human PBMC reference dataset.
 <!-- (https://github.com/Xinglab/NanoHunter/tree/main/scripts_for_paper#run_azimuth.R) -->
 We provide the [R script](scripts_for_paper/README.md#run_azimuth_pbmcr) for human PBMC data.
 For data from other species/tissues, this needs to be done manually by users.